Learning and Unlearning: Our DEI Story

 –Maredol Sarne, Talent Acquisition Senior Specialist and original DEI committee member.

 Next, the committee surveyed employees to define what DEI meant for them.
 The responses poured in and were packed with meaningful stories of employees’ perspectives and experiences.
 Collectively, these responses would serve as the definition that we adopted.
 These definitions would act as NorthStar for all our DEI efforts.
 We ended up with the following statements:

 - Diversity is the presence of different cultural perspectives, ideas, backgrounds, and beliefs within our workplace.
 Bringing these different characteristics together guarantees unique voices and perspectives.

 - Equity is about equal access to resources, benefits, outcomes, and opportunities regardless of race, sexual orientation, ethnicity, heritage, etc. It’s about giving people the same opportunities to succeed.

 - Inclusion is about feeling welcomed, respected and being a part of the group regardless of one’s differences or particularities.
-It means we accept and fully embrace what makes each and every one of us at VentureWeb unique.
+It means we accept and fully embrace what makes each and every one of us unique.